My rating: 2 stars

 Their preparatory work was based on a photograph kept by Ana’s father.
 In it some of the people who had architected and taken part in the coup could be seen at a restaurant with her parents.
 Her father worked for a newspaper at the time and personally knew some of the people involved.
 So, at their house they always used their nicknames, instead of their proper names, and, to my great confusion, that is replicated throughout the book.

 Ana Maria perceived a feeling of disappointment about the present in almost all of the interviewees.
-And explains it with the fact that, after a period of boundless and ambitious dreams, they were deemed to be disappointed by having to carry on living a normal life, albeit this time in democracy.
+She explains it with the fact that, after a period of boundless and ambitious dreams, they were deemed to be disappointed by having to carry on living a normal life, albeit this time in democracy.
 Her father was also struggling to adapt to the novelties of his profession.

 At first, I was enjoying the book, but not even mid-way through I became really bored to the point of having to skim-read the final three chapters.
 All the moaning by the characters who were being interviewed got on my nerves.
 There was not enough background information to contextualise past events and opinions.
 So, sometimes it was difficult for me to understand what was precisely being talked about.
 Also, what initially seemed to be a great family mystery ended up being just an increasingly more common occurrence, except that neither Ana nor her father managed to deal with it successfully.